NinVoido/spotify-vpn/doc/man-sections/advanced-options.rst

 --tcp-queue-limit n
   Maximum number of output packets queued before TCP (default :code:`64`).

-  When OpenVPN is tunneling data from a TUN/TAP device to a remote client over a TCP connection, it is possible that the TUN/TAP device might produce data at a faster rate than the TCP connection can support.
-When the number of output packets queued before sending to the TCP socket reaches this limit for a given client connection, OpenVPN will start to drop outgoing packets directed at this client.
+  When spotify is tunneling data from a TUN/TAP device to a remote client over a TCP connection, it is possible that the TUN/TAP device might produce data at a faster rate than the TCP connection can support.
+When the number of output packets queued before sending to the TCP socket reaches this limit for a given client connection, spotify will start to drop outgoing packets directed at this client.

 --txqueuelen n